rocmarchive/hcBLAS/docs/source/sscal.rst

 SSCAL
 #####

-| Scales a float vector by a float constant (Single Precision).
+| Scales a float vector by a float constant (Single precision).
 |
 |    X := alpha*X
 |
-| Where alpha is a scalar, and X is a vector of size n.
+| Where alpha is a scalar, and X is a n-dimensional vector.

 Functions